cloudflare/cloudflare-docs/products/pages/src/content/platform/api.md

 ## Examples

 The API is even more powerful when combined with Cloudflare Workers: the easiest way to deploy serverless functions across the world on Cloudflare's network.
 Here are three code examples for useful ways to use the Pages API.
-To build and deploy these samples, refer to the ["Getting Started" guide](https://developers.cloudflare.com/workers/get-started/guide).
+To build and deploy these samples, refer to the [Getting Started guide](https://developers.cloudflare.com/workers/get-started/guide).

 ### Triggering a new build every hour